 - Vomiting

-- Hookworms: Hookworms in dogs are intestinal parasites that can be fatal especially in puppies.
-They look smaller than roundworms and they feed by hooking onto the wall of the intestine.
-Your dog can get hookworms from consuming hookworm larvae from the environment or from mothers during their pregnancy.
-Symptoms include:
+Hookworms in dogs are intestinal parasites that can be fatal, especially in puppies.
+They look smaller than roundworms and they feed by hooking on to a dog’s intestinal wall.

 - Anaemia